dragomano/Light-Portal/README.md

 * separate pages with keywords,
 * blocks within 12-column flexbox grid.

-The portal supports BBC, HTML, PHP, as well as Markdown, Pug, and even Twig (via plugins) content within pages and custom blocks.
+The portal supports BBC, HTML, PHP, as well as Markdown content within pages and custom blocks.

 ### Features
 * Blocks and pages with multilingual titles.